polynamaude/A2-BadIPs/README.md

 http://www.badips.com/get/list/ssh/2

-Are the processed to give 4 different kind of output depending on the actual file runned.
+They are processed to give 4 different kind of output depending on the actual file runned.

-dbmfiles.php give you a dbm format for using with RewriteMap htaccess.php give you a standard htaccess file including two line for each IPs (RewriteCond / RewriteRule) plainhash.php give you a standard tab based list with a BIP tag (BadIP) for each IP so you can use with RewriteMap using text file plaintext.php give you a text file with one line per IP.
+dbmfiles.php give you a dbm format for using with RewriteMap htaccess.php give you a standard htaccess file including one line for each IPs (RewriteCond) and one last line (RewriteRule) plainhash.php give you a standard tab based list with a BIP tag (BadIP) for each IP so you can use with RewriteMap using text file plaintext.php give you a text file with one line per IP.